What to see in County Kildare?

 Old Kilcullen is a significant historical site in County Kildare, outside the town of Kilcullen, just under 5 km from Newbridge and approximately 13 km from Naas.
 Old Kilcullen is the site of a round tower and a decorated High Cross.
 Another, much older, historic site, Dun Ailinne, is located approximately one kilometre away to […]Read More

 Another shopper’s paradise in County Kildare is amazing Kildare Village.
-Kildare Village is Ireland’s only luxury outlet shopping destination and one of 11 luxury shopping destinations in The Bicester Village Shopping Collection.
-The 11 Villages are located close to some of the most important cities in Western Europe and China (London, Dublin, Paris, Brussels, Frankfurt, […]Read More
+Kildare Village is Ireland’s only luxury outlet shopping destination.
+It is one of 11 luxury shopping destinations in The Bicester Village Shopping Collection.
+The 11 Villages are located close to some of the most important cities in Western Europe and China.
+They are in London, […]Read More